phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 49: March 4, 2019

+**Today's Progress**: Reviewed some theory on objects and played with the abstraction of properties.
+Again one of the common programmer pitfalls: properties that are accessible globally.

+**Thoughts:**

 ### Day 48: March 3, 2019

 **Today's Progress**: Played a little with all kinds of methods to discover one of the most confusing things in Javascript: functions are actually objects.
 Well, things make a little more sense now, hahaha!